ampproject/amphtml/extensions/amp-video-iframe/amp-video-iframe.md

 formats:
   - websites
 teaser:
-  text: Displays an iframe containing a video player.
+  text: Embeds an iframe containing a video player.
 ---
 <!--
 Copyright 2019 The AMP HTML Authors.
 All Rights Reserved.